rubik/rubik.github.io/content/post/KMeans.md

 ![png](/KMeans_files/KMeans_43_0.png)

-The algorithm concludes without problems that $$k = 1$$ is best.
+The algorithm concludes without problems that $k = 1$ is best.
 Note that in the top rightmost plot, the energy of the observed data falls at roughly the same rate as the energy from the uniform samples.
 That makes sense, since a Gaussian distribution (the one from which the blobs are generated) can be approximated by the uniform distribution on an interval, progressively better as the standard deviation increases.

 As the last example, let's consider a uniform sample, to see what the algorithm decides.